Particl-Community/academy/basicswap-guides/basicswapguides_managecoins.rst

 .. note::

-    Specifically for PIVX, Dash, and Firo, you may need to click on the :guilabel:`Reseed wallet` button **after the blockchain is fully synced** to enable deposits and withdrawals.
+    Specifically for Bitcoin Cash, PIVX, and Firo, you may need to click on the :guilabel:`Reseed wallet` button **after the blockchain is fully synced** to enable deposits and withdrawals.

 ----